kalpeshnehete/infracloud_assignment/README.md

 Technologies used : Python , Django Framework

 URLS : 1] POST = localhost:8000/shorten      # To shorten url

        2] GET = localhost:8000/< shorturl >    # To open shortened url

        3] GET = localhost:8000/allurl        # To get all urls

        4] GET = localhost:8000               # Homepage

 If you have dont have docker installed.
-Please Install Docker and Docker-Compose :
+Please Install Docker and Docker-Compose on you machine :

-Step -1] Clone the repository and cd into the directory of docker-compose
+Step -1] Clone the repository and cd into the directory having docker-compose file

 Step -2] Run the command :    docker-compose build

 Step -3] Run the command :    docker-compose up

-Step -4] Once the server is running .Open Postman to send request to the server.
+Step -4] Once the server is running .
+Open POSTMAN to send request to the server.

 Step -5] To create a POST request :

------ If you are using POSTMAN .
+----- If you are using POSTMAN ------
 Create a POST request to the url > localhost:8000/shorten > Below select body > form-data > Enter the key as "url" and enter value as < the url you want to short > and SEND.

------ If you dont have POSTMAN use the below format .
-Send the curl request in the below format .
+----- If you dont have POSTMAN ------Send the curl request in the below format .

 curl -X POST http://127.0.0.1:8000/shorten -d "url=test198903/abcd" -H "Content-Type= application/json"